-This page is designed to answer some frequently-asked questions about this particular program and will complement (not replace!) the information provided by the Office of International Programs.
-In fact, my first tip is: always read oIP’s emails carefully!
+This page is designed to answer some frequently-asked questions about this particular program and will complement (not replace!) the information provided by the Center for Global Engagement.
+In fact, my first tip is: always read CGE’s emails carefully!

 What happens in the spring?

 Sometime in January, you will receive an email from me about scheduling our one-credit PSYC202 prep course.
 The goal is to find a time that works for everyone, and we will work around your other spring classes.
 I’d love for this to be done on two weekend afternoons in late March/April.